Scuba Gear

 Although the Suunto Vytec DS dive computer has a Nitrox

-mode, so far when diving with nitrox I've just left it in
+mode, so far when diving with Nitrox I've just left it in

 Air mode and had the extra safety factor.